wanghaiuestc/HotSniper_GDP/README.md

 ## How to run the HotSniper with GDP

-For a fresh installment, you can directly run HotSniper with GDP using the default settings as (run the following inside container):
+For a fresh install, you can directly run HotSniper with GDP using the default settings as (run the following inside container):
 ```sh
 cd simulationcontrol